NEI-AAUAV/Platform-Documentation/docs/dev-guide/decisions.md

 > The IUPI (Identificador Único de Projectos e Indivíduos) makes it possible to uniquely identify the user, independently of any system in which the information is found.
 For users, it is perceived as an email address; for systems, an IUPI is a GUID.
 It is through this GUID that the communication and exchange of information regarding a user within the various systems is carried out.
 A user can change his profile (student, ex-student, collaborator, employee, etc.) and even his email, but never his IUPI.

+### Multiple accounts

+It can be a good practice to allow users to authenticate with multiple emails associated with the same account, as it provides flexibility and convenience for the user.
+Besides, are able to ex-students to keep their access to the platform through their personal email account, as they will lose access to their UA email account after leaving university.

+As such, the `User` table has an association with a `UserEmail` table that permits this one-to-many relation, where each row contains one of the user's email and its active status (whether the email verification was completed).

 ## NGINX with HTTPS on development environment

 https://www.baeldung.com/openssl-self-signed-cert#creating-a-private-key